By Larry Carley c2007

-Tire Inflation Pressure Monitor Systems (TPMS) are being used on more and more new vehicles.
+Tire Inflation Pressure Monitor Systems (TPMS) are now required on all new vehicles.
 Low tires are potentially dangerous, especially if a vehicle is heavily loaded and traveling at highway speeds during hot weather.
 A low tire under these conditions is a blowout waiting to happen.
 The inflation pressure of the tires should be checked regularly, but many motorist do not check their tires.
-That is why Tire Pressure Monitor Systems are coming into use.
+That is why Tire Pressure Monitor Systems have come into use.

 Tires are designed to operate within a certain pressure range.
 The recommended inflation pressure can usually be found in the vehicle owner's manual and on a decal that may be located in the glove box or door jam.
 The recommended inflation pressure is designed to give the best combination of ride comfort, load carrying capacity and rolling resistance.